 People living with HIV who stay undetectable cannot pass HIV through sex.
 It’s that simple!
 Undetectable means that the amount of HIV in your blood is very low.
 If you achieve and maintain an undetectable viral load you can’t pass HIV through sex — no matter what kind of sex you’re having, or how often you’re having it.

 If you do not know your HIV status, get tested!
 Testing can take as little as 20 minutes.
-Please see our calendar for walk-in hours.
 Whether you’re positive or negative, there are options available to keep you healthy.
 Our sex positive, LGBTQ affirming staff can help answer your questions.

 HIV treatment is safer and more effective than ever.
 Antiretroviral medicines (HIV medicines) do not cure HIV infection or remove the virus from the body, but, when taken as prescribed, they can stop the virus from multiplying.